omar-mokht/Interactive-Lab-Hub/Lab 2/README.md

 - Adding clock for planets near Blackhole (potential new timing algorithms!)
 - And Finally, adding support for clock on black holes : )

-## Part 1 Feedback
-The switch between each planet looks very smooth, and I love how you chose the combination of the colors showing on each planet.
-It is interesting to see the planet of hours and the transition to 24-hour format.

 # Prep for Part 2